kalybprince/Informational-Monism-Tech-Specs/README.md

 | Cooling Requirements | Liquid/Industrial | Passive/Ambient |

 [Thermodynamic Efficiency White Paper:](https://github.com/kalybprince/Informational-Monism-Tech-Specs/blob/main/docs/06_White_Papers/TR-001_%20White%20Paper_%20Thermodynamic%20Efficiency%20of%20the%20TR-001%20Protocol.pdf) A comparative analysis demonstrating a 100,000x reduction in energy consumption and latency using the full TR-001 stack.

 ---

+## The TR-001 Framework: The Four Pillars

+1. **The Foundation** (1.81 Stability & CRP): The mathematical proof of the 12-Link Wall and the thermodynamic requirement for AI alignment.

+2. **The Engine** (System Architecture): The 4-layer technical stack (Substrate, Relay, Integrity, Governance) that implements the 1.81 constant.

+3. **The Social Contract** (Symbiosis Framework): The ethical "Physical Peace Treaty" defining the human as the necessary Causal Origin (Link 1).

+4. **The Fortress** (Security & Anti-Manipulation): The defensive proof that unaligned or "forked" versions of the math result in immediate logical decoherence.

+---